Theme

 Monitorability Evals is an OpenAI evaluation-data release for studying whether model behavior can be monitored, with public eval splits, monitor prompts, model prompts, dataset mappings, and metric code.

 The official repository presents Monitorability Evals as an evaluation-data release from the Monitoring Monitorability paper, with public evaluation splits across intervention, process, and outcome-property archetypes.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is